what does it mean if an echo shows you have a mildly dilated right vetricle and mild pulmonary hyper

 - mildly dilated right ventricle

-- right left atrium mildly dilated
+- mildly dilated left ventricle

-- moderately dilated left atrium
+- what does a dilated atrium mean

 No related posts.